GeegleZeegle/GeegleZeegle-AI-Study-Record/README.md

-# Google Developer Group on Campus - GeegleBoogle
+# Google Developer Group on Campus - GeegleZeegle

-Welcome to the **GeegleBoogle** AI study group repository! 🚀
+Welcome to the **GeegleZeegle** AI study group repository! 🚀
 This is where we collaborate on reviewing research papers, sharing code, and working on exciting AI projects related to our weekly discussions.

 ---